DineWithMe/Development-Tools/Styling and Rule/Good Coding Habbit.md

 obviously the code wont work, as `d` is not yet defined when `a` try to access it.

-A quit solution for this is by using eval():
+A quick solution for this is by using eval():

 ```
 const a  = {